 4. Missing variable problem

-The author uses multiple regression model to control for the ‘confounding’ effect of things like whiteness, English speaking, being from a Western country, and religion on his observation that crime rates influence perception of immigrants.
+The author uses a multiple regression model to control for the ‘confounding’ effect of things like whiteness, English speaking, being from a Western country, and religion on his observation that crime rates influence perception of immigrants.
 He did not control for other potential confounding effects, however–like the economic wealth / productivity of the country of origin, historical tensions or media portrayals.
 I added per capital GDP to his data set an observed that the log of per capita GDP correlates more strongly with perception of immigrants than the the log of crime rate.
 It’s hard to know what variables to include in an analysis like this, but it matters, as the inclusion and exclusion of variables can change how data are interpreted.

 5. Non sequitur